-After completing the above steps, install any expansion cards into the appropriate PCI, ISA or AGP slots and screw them tight to the chassis.
+After completing the above steps, install any expansion Cards(PCI, ISA) into riser card and have the riser card installed firmly into the slot for riser card on board.
 See Sec.
 3.4.

 Plug in all cables included in the package except for the power cord.
 Please see Sec.
 3.5.